brandur/sorg/content/nanoglyphs-drafts/011-shelter.md

 I'm overhauling my day-to-day by starting small. _Really_ small.

-* **Sitting cross-legged:** I was taught to do this from the moment I entered daycare, but it never really took and I've always regretted it.
+* **Cross-legged sitting:** I was taught to do this from the moment I entered preschool, but it never took and I've always regretted it.
 Eating meals on tatami in Japan, I was the only person in the room with a “cheat” pillow -- roughly equivalent in the realm of faux pas to asking for a fork.
 Ease back into some flexibility doing some cross-legged sitting every day (pictured below: my tea set seen from my new, lower perspective).

 ![Tea set -- made in Calgary and Japan](/assets/images/nanoglyphs/011-shelter/tea@2x.jpg)